 I believe Wormsloe is best known for its live oak lined avenue which seems to stretch as far as the eye can see, like a long, endless tunnel of greenery.
-It is a particularly “Instagrammable” spot, and so many people come to pose there that a sign has been installed there, reminding visitors that they must obtain an entrance ticket before taking the avenue in photo.
+It is a particularly “Instagrammable” spot, and so many people come to pose there that a sign has been installed, reminding visitors that they must obtain an entrance ticket before taking the avenue in photo.

 But Wormsloe is much more than this stunning shaded avenue.
 It is an important historical site, where there are also some trails showcasing the nature of the Isle of Hope in Savannah.